Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 A) Financial Risk

-interest rate risk, credit risk and liquidity risk.
-The Company’s risk management strategies
+is, interest rate risk, credit risk and liquidity risk.
+The Company’s risk management strategies focus on

 performance.